 HLH has an Anti-fraud and Anti-corruption Policy which outlines HLH’s commitment to creating an anti-fraud culture and maintaining high ethical standards in the administration of public funds.
 Heads of Service are responsible for ensuring that their employees are aware of this policy and the need for adherence.

-Where investigations indicated that a criminal offence may have been committed, the Head of Internal Audit & Risk Management will notify the Chief Executive, and will seek permission to report the matter to the Police.
+Where investigations indicated that a criminal offence may have been committed, the Head of Internal Audit & Risk Management will report the matter to the police and notify the Chief Executive, the Head of Resources and the Chair of the Finance and Audit Committee

 16.1.6 HLH has a Whistleblowing Policy which allows employees to raise any concerns regarding malpractice or wrongdoing and receive feedback.
 The Policy also outlines how concerns are dealt with and actions which may be taken including: